Update: Our lobby marmoset family has twins, Fudge, a male, and Turtle, a female, born Nov. 29, 2022!

 The Wisconsin National Primate Research Center supports one of the largest colonies of common marmosets (Callithrix jacchus) in the United States.
 Through the Callicam, virtual visitors can observe a common marmoset family that lives in our lobby vivarium.
 This webcam allows site visitors to pan, zoom, and manipulate the camera themselves for two minutes at a time.
 Accompanying links to comprehensive information about the species along with sample exercises for use with the Callicam (see below) provide the opportunity to learn about this engaging primate while observing it live online.

 - Marmoset fact sheet

 - Observing marmoset behavior (Includes C. jacchus sample ethograms and observational exercises)

-The family you see live on the Callicam includes two adults and two of their grown offspring.
+The family you see live on the Callicam includes two breeding adults and four offspring.
 Adult males have blue neck tags and adult females have red neck tags.
-If there are no infants in the display when you view the Callicam or visit, you can watch our video that includes a previous family with infants growing up here.
-Marmosets can live to about 18 years in captivity and 12 in the wild.
+If there are no infants in the display when you view the Callicam or visit, you can watch our video that includes a previous family with infants growing up.